cjdbarlow/Part-One/adverse_effects.md

 ##Type B Adverse Reactions
 These are patient-specific or idiosyncratic reactions.
 They are:
 * Rare
-  Potentially genetic anomaly but poorly understood.
+  Potentially genetic, but poorly understood.
+* Indepdendent of dose
-* No dose-response relationship and occur with low doses
+    * Occur with low doses
+    * Do not have a dose-response relationship
-* Mechanism not pharmacologically predictable.
+* Not pharmacologically predictable
 Important causes include:
     * Acetylator status
     * CYP450 variants
     * Receptor abnormalities